rakshit1504/AutoFashion--yantra-hackathon-site/README.md

 I was primarily responsible for implementing the **frontend** of the site, ensuring a **smooth and visually appealing user experience**.
 Using **React**, **CSS**, and **JavaScript**, I added **basic text animations** and interactive elements to make the site more engaging.

-Additionally, I connected the **backend with the frontend**, handling the flow of data and ensuring seamless communication between the server and client side.
+Additionally, connected the **backend with the frontend**, handling the flow of data and ensuring seamless communication between the server and client side.
 This combination of frontend and backend integration helped create a cohesive and functional platform for users.

 ---